podviaznikov/html5template/README.md

 Inspired by http://html5boilerplate.com.
 But intended for personal projects.
 For buidling JS files Webreflection script was used (https://code.google.compjavascript-builder).

+#links

+For CSS normalization https://github.com/necolas/normalize.css can be used.

 ## License

 (The MIT License)